-The Company is transitioning to a new enterprise resource planning (ERP) system and expects to have the new system implemented by January 2012.
+The Company is transitioning to a new enterprise resource planning (ERP) system and converted one of its manufacturing facilities and a portion of its support functions, including sales and finance during the third quarter of 2011.
+The Company expects to have the new system fully implemented in the first quarter of 2012.